tall15421542-lab/shoprify-monitor-v2/docs/mock-data-cli.md

 - `--poll-url` (required, repeatable): Base Shopify store URL.
 The tool fetches product data from `{poll-url}/products.json`.
 Provide the flag multiple times or as a comma-separated list to process several stores in sequence.
 - `--adjust-price-range` (optional): Maximum absolute delta applied to selected variant prices.
 Defaults to `5`, representing ±5 currency units.
 - `--ratio-of-mock` (optional): Portion of products to adjust.
 Defaults to `0.2` (20%).
 Values above `1` are clamped to `1`, and non-positive values fall back to the default.
+- `--window-count` (optional): Number of consecutive hourly windows to populate in a single run.
+Defaults to `1`.
+Each window reuses freshly fetched products but advances the `window_start` by one hour.
 - `--limit` and `--page` (optional): Pagination options for fetching the product list.
 Defaults to `limit=250`, `page=1`.
 - `--mongo-uri` / `--db-name` (optional): Override the MongoDB connection (defaults match the rest of the project: `mongodb://localhost:27017`, `shopify_monitor`).
 - `--aggregate-url` (optional): Trigger endpoint for analytics aggregation.
 Defaults to `http://localhost:3001/aggregate/current`.